-This course is twofold, on the one hand I focus on cultural background and significance.
+This class is twofold, on the one hand I focus on cultural background and significance.
 This is the theoretical part.
 On the other hand the exercises and examples of the corresponding Henna designs are very practical and easy to apply in your own work.

-How will you feel after this course?
+How will you feel after this class?

 Your experience with me will be enriching on different levels.
 Your knowledge of the subject will grow while your creativity and inspiration get fueled.

 You will feel confident to apply what you have learned in your own work and It's a great addition to offer those new designs to your clients.